The Travel Privilege of the English Language: Linguistic Imperialism?

 I’ve usually thought about that privilege in other terms.
-First, there is economic privilege: taking a break from work and travelling the world for a year costs more than some make in a lifetime.
+First, there is an economic privilege: taking a break from work and traveling the world for a year costs more than some make in a lifetime.
 Second, there is the privilege of race and gender: as a tall white man, I hardly ever worry about my safety or discrimination.
 Third, there is passport privilege: my blue booklet means I can go to literally any country in the world (well, except Iran now).

 The traveler circuit is currently obsessed with Instagram likes and a “just quit your job and travel the world” mentality, so it is a positive sign that some travel writers are beginning to thoughtfully discuss these and other forms of travel privilege.

 But there is also a less discussed form of travel privilege: what some call the linguistic imperialism of English.
 Sure, you don’t HAVE to speak English to travel abroad (I’ve met a great many travelers who don’t).
 But it sure helps a lot.
-And it’s worth reflecting for a moment on where that privilege came from, what it means, and how we as travelers can acknowledge and address it.
+And it’s worth reflecting for a moment on where that privilege came from, what it means, and how we as travelers can acknowledge and address this language imperialism.

 English’s Global Dominance